Jack the Ripper (1959 film): Home media

 Regrettably, the film element used for the American version is a less-than-ideal 16mm copy, which had itself been borrowed from the Library of Congress.
 The aspect ratio of 1.66 to 1 is a center extraction of that print.
-The 35mm negative and fine grain have been lost, and have never been found.
+The 35mm original camera negative has been lost, and has never been found.

+However, in 2024, Severin discovered a 35mm fine grain positive of the European version and a 35mm duplicate negative of the U.S. version, from which they restored both along with additional material from a 35mm release print in order to make a 4K Blu-Ray set that released in May 2025.

 Critical reception

 The New York Times called it a "shoddy horror feature" that was "extravagant only in its amount of gore."
 The Tampa Tribune said it was "an interesting motion picture with a cast of reasonably talented unknowns" and said that it contained "one of the most effective shock devices dreamed up by movie men in some time".

 Box Office

 According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959.